Sharp Bounds for Multiple Models in Matrix Completion: Proofs

 \end{theorem} \begin{remark} The matrix inequalities in \cite{brailovskaya2024universality} are formulated for $Q_i\in \mathbb{R}^{d\times d}$ (not necessarily self-adjoint), and can be extended to rectangular matrices in the above form.
 See Remark 2.1 in \cite{brailovskaya2024universality}.

 Theorem \ref{theorem:matrix-concentration} requires $Q_i$ to have bounded spectral norms, which is too restrictive in the context of matrix completion.
-To leverage Theorem \ref{theorem:matrix-concentration}, we need to truncate the noise variables. \cite{brailovskaya2024universality} also provides concentration inequalities for the unbounded case (Theorem 2.8) that is derived by truncation techniques.
-However, applying Theorem 2.8 in \cite{brailovskaya2024universality} could result in worse sample size conditions as \cite{brailovskaya2024universality} considers general cases.
-For matrix completion, we need derive specially tailored concentration inequalities from Theorem \ref{theorem:matrix-concentration} (essentially from Theorem 2.6 in \cite{brailovskaya2024universality}). \end{remark}
+To leverage Theorem \ref{theorem:matrix-concentration}, we need to truncate the noise variables. \cite{brailovskaya2024universality} also provides concentration inequalities for the unbounded case (See Theorem 2.8 in \cite{brailovskaya2024universality}) that is derived by truncation techniques.
+However, applying Theorem 2.8 in \cite{brailovskaya2024universality} could result in worse sample size conditions as \cite{brailovskaya2024universality} considers more general conditions.
+For matrix completion, we need derive specially tailored concentration inequalities from Theorem \ref{theorem:matrix-concentration}. \end{remark}

+To present assumptions on the noise, we introduce a class of random variables that have exponential tail probability decays.
+A random variable $ Y $ is called $ \psi_\alpha $ random variable if it has finite $ \psi_\alpha $ norm: